 Crankcase Emissions Control System

 Your car has a Positive Crankcase Ventilation System.
 This keeps gasses that build up in the engine's crankcase from going into the atmosphere.
-The Positive Crankcase Ventilation valve routes them from the crankcase back to the intake manifold.
-They are then drawn into the engine and burned.
+The Positive Crankcase Ventilation valve routes them from

 Evaporative Emissions Control System